wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 the upper levels must also be present at the current level, and the directory can just be conveniently implemented in the tag entry.

+`class MESIPrivNoninclusive` uses `CacheArray<PrivateCacheLine>`, which only keeps track of very limited information about a block, i.e., `owned` and `shared`, indicating whether the block is owned at the current level, or potentially present at a higher level.
+For private caches, since there could only be one upper level cache, using one bit for tracking the block status would be sufficient.

 ### The Coherence Controller Base Class